manzinello/mailgo.js.org/docs/usage.md

 ## Default

-**By default all the `mailto:` links will be enabled with mailgo automatically** and will appear also cc, bcc, subject and body parameter, if provided.
+**After any type of installation, by default all the `mailto:` links will be enabled with mailgo automatically** and will appear also cc, bcc, subject and body parameter, if provided.

 ```html
 <a href="mailto:matteo@manzinello.dev">matteo@manzinello.dev</a>